The Report That Changed Blogging.

 Belief comes into it when the outcome is something you have never done before but want to, and it’s not something you consider “easy”.

 You don’t need belief to know that if you cook a meal and eat it you can solve your hunger problem.
-You have been performing this action for years, you have proof that it works, and you do it every day without issue.
+You have performed this action for years, you know it works, and you do it every day without issue.

 These are all major milestones in life, which contain many variables that are out of your control.

 It is because of the complexity, the element of chance, and the satisfaction and happiness that comes from achievement, that makes these goals some of the most important in our lives.